 The architectural delights do not end there though, as the city is dotted with gorgeous creations, some of them by Gaudi himself.
 Take a walking tour through the winding streets past beautiful constructions like Casa Navas and the Institut Pere Mata (by another great Spanish architect, Montaner), or the baroque splendour of the Bofarull Palace.

 This feast for the eyes can then be accompanied by outdoor enjoyment.
 Reus has some excellent golf courses in its locality, a world-class climbing gym, a bowling alley and, most of all, the pure white beaches of the Costa Dorada.
 Most people who visit Reus will want to balance sight-seeing with relaxing on some of Spain’s finest beaches.

-Costa Dorada means "golden coast" - and the beaches near town will not disappoint.
-Neither will gorgeous coastal fishing ports like Sitges, which also hosts one of Europe's most raucous carnivals.
+Costa Dorada which means “golden coast” – and the beaches near town will not disappoint.
+Neither will gorgeous coastal fishing ports like Sitges, which also hosts one of Europe’s most raucous carnivals.
 But the festivals in towns like Reus occur all year round, and something will always be catching your eye as you explore the city streets.

-Reus is really small enough to make walking the best way to see the city centre.
+Reus is small enough to make walking one the best way to see the city centre.
 More adventurous travellers could rent a bike, and it is only an hour or so by bicycle to the coast.
 Car rental is a good option for anyone wanting to visit Barcelona.

 If you are taking a flight to Reus, the city airport is only around 10 minutes by car from the town centre, and taxis will be lined up and ready to go when every plane arrives.
 Remember to check the fare before leaving, but generally, taking a cab will be a cheap and easy option.
 You can also rent cars at the airport, but be sure to book in advance to minimise any travel stress.
 Alternatively, look out for the bright yellow city buses.